Kolmogorov--Arnold stability: Proof of Theorem

-It can be easily shown that any $x \in I$ lies in red intervals of at least four different ranks.
-So, any \((x,y)\in I^2\) lies in red rectangles of at least three different ranks\footnote{In the case \(n\geq 2\) any point from $I^n$ lies in red $n$-rectangular solids of at least \(n+1\) different ranks.}.
-On such rectangles \(R_{j,r}\)
+Hence, any \((x,y)\in I^2\) lies in red rectangles of at least three different ranks\footnote{In the case \(n\geq 2\) any point from $I^n$ lies in red $n$-rectangular solids of at least \(n+1\) different ranks.}.
+On such red rectangles \(R_{j,r}\)

 will assume a constant value which we simply denote as \(\Phi_{j,r}^h\).

 We must further lower bound $N$ by requiring (from the uniform continuity of the function $f$) that \(\abs{f(x,y) - f(x',y')} < \alpha\) for any pairs $(x,y)$ and $(x',y')$ located in the same $R_{j,r}$.